-$^{^{51}}$ Council Directive 76/308/EEC of 15 March 1976 on mutual assistance for the recovery of claims resulting from operations forming part of the system of financing the European Agricultural Guidance and Guarantee Fund, and of the agricultural levies and customs duties.
-52 O.J.
+&lt;sup>51 Council Directive 76/308/EEC of 15 March 1976 on mutual assistance for the recovery of claims resulting from operations forming part of the system of financing the European Agricultural Guidance and Guarantee Fund, and of the agricultural levies and customs duties.
+O.J.
 2001 L175, p.17.

-Section 29A54 subsection (3) of the Taxes Consolidation Act 199755 provides that:
+Section 29A subsection (3) of the Taxes Consolidation Act 1997 provides that:

-Where an individual to whom this section applies, disposes of his or her relevant assets56 or any part of them (as the case may be) in one or more intervening years, 57 the individual shall, for the purposes of the Capital Gains Tax Acts, be deemed to have disposed of and immediately reacquired, the relevant assets or that part of them (as the case may be), on the last day of the year of his or her departure,58 for a consideration equal to their market value on that day.
-59
+Where an individual to whom this section applies, disposes of his or her relevant assets or any part of them (as the case may be) in one or more intervening years, the individual shall, for the purposes of the Capital Gains Tax Acts, be deemed to have disposed of and immediately reacquired, the relevant assets or that part of them (as the case may be), on the last day of the year of his or her departure, for a consideration equal to their market value on that day.

-54 As inserted by section 69 of the Finance Act 2003.
+&lt;sup>54 As inserted by section 69 of the Finance Act 2003.

-$^{^{55}}$ Tax Consolidation Act 1997 .
+$^{\rm 55}$ Tax Consolidation Act 1997 .

-56 Under section 29A(1)(a), relevant assets, in relation to an individual, means shares in a company, or rights to acquire shares in a company, being shares or rights which he or she beneficially owned on the last day of the year of his or her departure and the market value of which on that day - is equal to, or exceeds 5 per cent of the value of the issued share capital of the (i) company, or
+&lt;sup>56 Under section 29A(1)(a), relevant assets, in relation to an individual, means shares in a company, or rights to acquire shares in a company, being shares or rights which he or she beneficially owned on the last day of the year of his or her departure and the market value of which on that day - is equal to, or exceeds 5 per cent of the value of the issued share capital of the (i) company, or

 (ii) exceeds €500,000.

-The section 29A(1)(a), intervening year, in relation to an individual, means any year of the section 29A(1)(a), intervening year, in relation to an individual, means any year of the section 29A(1)(a). assessment falling within the period commencing with the first day of the year of assessment immediately following the year of his or her departure and ending with the last day of the year of assessment immediately preceding the year of his or her return.
+Under section 29A(1)(a), intervening year, in relation to an individual, means any year of assessment falling within the period commencing with the first day of the year of assessment immediately following the year of his or her departure and ending with the last day of the year of assessment immediately preceding the year of his or her return.

-58 Under section 29A(1)(a), year of departure, in relation to an individual, means the last year of assessment before the year of return, for which the individual is resident in the State, and references to year of his or her departure shall be construed accordingly.
+&lt;sup>58 Under section 29A(1)(a), year of departure, in relation to an individual, means the last year of assessment before the year of return, for which the individual is resident in the State, and references to year of his or her departure shall be construed accordingly.
 Under section 29A(1)(a), year of return, in relation to an individual, has the meaning assigned to it by subsection (2), and references to year of his or her return shall be construed accordingly.

-59 Subsection (5) provides that where by virtue of subsection (3) a chargeable gain accrues to an individual, the provisions of Part 41 shall apply in relation to the chargeable gain, as if the year of his or her departure were the year of his or her return.
+&lt;sup>59 Subsection (5) provides that where by virtue of subsection (3) a chargeable gain accrues to an individual, the provisions of Part 41 shall apply in relation to the chargeable gain, as if the year of his or her departure were the year of his or her return.